 The hierarchy of standards by which a physical measurement can be related back through the national metrological pyramid to the relevant SI unit is known as traceability.
 The National Measurement Act requires NMI or its agents to maintain such standards of measurement that are necessary to provide means for measurements of physical quantities to be made in terms of the legal units.

 Note: The SI unit of measurement of chemical quantities is the mole.
-However there is no internationally agreed realisation or prototype of the mole and so traceability is usually achieved by the use of tools such as reference materials and reference methods.
+However there is no internationally agreed realisation or prototype of the mole and so traceability is usually achieved by the use of tools such as certified reference materials and reference methods.

 International traceability is achieved by collaborating with both national standards laboratories of other scientifically advanced nations and the International Bureau of Weights and Measures through comparisons of national standards.
 These comparisons provide confidence in the consistency of the international measurement system.
 In addition NMI has a number of bilateral agreements with other countries on equivalence of national standards.